Misato Katsuragi: Personality and relationships

 Misato wears several social masks and has a dual personality; one as a lively, superficial young woman and the other as a resolute, stubborn, professional woman.
 She presents herself with a cheerful, optimistic, exuberant, and frivolous character.
 In her private life, Misato is sloppy and untidy; her apartment is always chaotic and disorganized, and is full of beer cans and car magazines.
 At work, however, she shows seriousness, demonstrating emotional coldness.
 Her affectionate personality sometimes makes her prioritize human feelings over her duty as a Nerv employee, and her job position arouses internal conflict and leads her to make difficult choices.
 Despite her open, spontaneous character, Misato hides her true feelings; voice actress Mitsuishi described her as an insecure, lonely woman who tries to hide "the loneliness and darkness deep within her heart".
 Hideaki Anno wanted to portray Misato as an eternal teenager who, despite childhood traumas and a difficult experience, begins a process of inner analysis through which she builds her own psychologically acceptable reality, in which the fears of the past coexist with everyday life.
 Moreover, according to Anno himself, Misato's psychology would lead mentally infantile people to identify with her.

 Misato adopts an older-sister-like attitude toward the male protagonist of the series, Shinji, trying to deal with his problems in a frank and serene way.
 When Shinji arrives at Nerv's headquarters, Misato immediately sees his potential as a pilot, a selfish consideration that later causes her a strong sense of guilt.
 At the beginning of their relationship she tries to show herself as casual and carefree, in an attempt to convey to him a certain maternal attitude and human warmth.
 This rough attitude initially irritates Shinji.
 After the initial embarrassment, however, Shinji understands Misato's true motives, as she shows him her helpless, rough side because she trusts him and considers him a member of her family.

-Hideaki Anno commented on the characterisation of Misato saying:

-[Misato] is a 29-year-old woman who lives life so lightly as to barely allow the possibility of a human touch.
-She protects herself by having surface level relationships, and running away.
-Both [Misato and Shinji] are extremely afraid of being hurt.
-Both are unsuitable-lacking the positive attitude-for what people call heroes of an adventure.
-But in any case, they are the heroes of this story.
+Hideaki Anno described Misato as a twenty-nine-year-old woman who "lives life so lightly as to barely allow the possibility of a human touch".
+According to Anno, she protects herself by maintaining only superficial relationships and by running away from emotional intimacy.
+He also drew a parallel between Misato and Shinji, arguing that both are "extremely afraid of being hurt" and therefore lack the positive attitude traditionally associated with adventure heroes.
+Nevertheless, Anno concluded that, despite these shortcomings, "they are the heroes of this story".